 Throwing yo-yos is different.
 Especially when you’re a fairly new player… Even a year could be a fairly new player…

-Everybody’s gonna develop their own distinct throw down… Whether they’re throwing to the front or they’re throwing to the side it’s gonna be there individual footprint/fingerprint/of a throw.
+Everybody’s gonna develop their own distinct throw down… Whether they’re throwing to the front or they’re throwing to the side it’s gonna be their individual footprint/fingerprint/of a throw.
 Some people are gonna have a long, smooth casual throw.
 Some people are gonna have a short half energy throw.
 And some people are gonna throw a breakaway like they’re trying to snap the string.

 If you have the patience to learn yo-yo tricks then you have to start off the right way.
-Realize that throwing a breakaway is a yo-yo tricking itself.
+Realize that throwing a breakaway is a yo-yo trick in itself.
 And just the way you want to practice and execute every trick that you’re trying to learn properly, you also want to execute your throwdown properly.

 You need to develop a powerful but smooth stroke as you throw the yo-yo down.
 You don’t have to throw fast you just have to throw with authority.